 A selection of papers from the Sydney China Business Forum and our members' most recent publications about China.

 The China Studies Centre is the University’s strategic hub to connect local and disciplinary knowledge and help devise University-wide research strategies to best deal with the increasing importance of China in our social and economic future.
-The annual report highlights how the China Studies Centre directly funds top-quality research on China and facilitates collaborative research relationships across the University and with institutions worldwide.
+The Year in Review highlights how the China Studies Centre directly funds top-quality research on China and facilitates collaborative research relationships across the University and with institutions worldwide.

 The Centre has vowed to become a ‘China home’ for the diverse community of students who are exploring important issues related to China.
 This report will look at the important research our staff and students are doing that will make a difference for China, Australia and the wider world.